At least 4 dead, including gunman, after shooting at California biker bar

-At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County.
+At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County, California.

 U.S. & World

+“We were sitting there listening to the band and all of sudden, from behind us, we hear shooting.
+A bunch of shooting,” Fruichantie said.
+“I thought it was just firecrackers, she didn’t say anything.
+People were getting shot.
+People were getting shot.”

-Several apparent gunshots were audible in video posted to social media from outside the bat.
+Several apparent gunshots were audible in a video posted to social media from outside the bar.

 Nelson Rosales said he was on his way to the bar when he was flagged down by a woman in a car blocking the road.
 The woman was “freaking out” and said there had been a shooting.